ayush-0110/ayush-0110/README.md

 ### Hi there 👋
 # 💫 About Me:

- :Computer:  I am a CSE undergrad <br>🌱 I’m a MERN Stack web developer <br>💬 Ask me about OpenSource & Engineering :D<br>⚡ Fun fact - I made and published a [game on playstore](https://play.google.com/store/apps/details?id=com.DivergentGames.MissilesGo)
+👨‍💻:  I am a CSE undergrad <br>🌱 I’m a MERN Stack web developer <br>⚡ Fun fact - I made several projects and am also a competitive programmer,active on various coding platforms

 ---